-Company witness Breece testified that Piedmont's Hedging Plan accomplished its goal of providing an insurance policy to reduce gas cost volatility for customers in the event of sharp increases in gas prices.
+Company witness Breece testified that Piedmont's Hedging Plan accomplished its goal of providing an insurance policy to reduce gas cost volatility for customers in the event of a gas price fly up.
 Witness Breece testified that the Company did not make any changes to its Hedging Plan during the review period.
 Witness Breece further testified that the Company continues to utilize storage as a physical hedge to stabilize cost, and that the Company's Equal Payment Plan, the use of the Purchased Gas Adjustment benchmark price, and deferred gas cost accounting also provide a smoothing effect on gas prices charged to customers.

-The Public Staff Panel testified that its review of the Company's hedging activities is performed on an ongoing basis and includes analysis and evaluation of information contained in several documents and other data, including the Company's monthly hedging deferred account reports, detailed source documentation, workpapers supporting the derivation of the maximum targeted hedge volumes for each month, periodic reports on the status of hedge coverage for each month, and periodic reports on the market values of the various financial instruments used by the Company to hedge.
-In addition, the Public Staff reviews monthly Hedging Program Status Reports, monthly reports reconciling the Hedging Program Status Report and the hedging deferred account report, minutes from the meetings of Piedmont's Gas Market Risk Committee (GMRC), and minutes from the meetings of the Board of Directors and its committees that pertain to hedging activities.
-Further, the Public Staff's review includes reports and correspondence from the Company's internal and external auditors, hedging plan documents, communications with Company personnel regarding key hedging events and plan modifications under consideration by the GMRC, and the testimony and exhibits of the Company's witnesses in the annual review proceeding.
+The Public Staff Panel testified that its review of the Company's hedging activities is performed on an ongoing basis and includes analysis and evaluation of information contained in several documents and other data.
+These include the Company's monthly hedging deferred account reports, detailed source documentation, workpapers supporting the derivation of the maximum targeted hedge volumes for each month, periodic reports on the status of hedge coverage for each month, periodic reports on the market values of the various financial instruments used by the Company to hedge, monthly Hedging Program Status Reports, monthly reports reconciling the Hedging Program Status Report and the hedging deferred account report, minutes from the meetings of Piedmont's Gas Market Risk Committee (GMRC), minutes from the meetings of the Board of Directors and its committees that pertain to hedging activities, reports and correspondence from the Company's internal and external auditors, hedging plan documents, communications with Company personnel regarding key hedging events and plan modifications under consideration by the GMRC, and the testimony and exhibits of the Company's witnesses in the annual review proceeding.